QuantEcon/lecture-source-py/source/rst/amss2.rst

    - the **market value** :math:`\frac{\bar b}{R_t(s_t)}` of government debt at time :math:`t`  varies as a time-invariant function of the Markov state :math:`s_t`

-   - fluctuations in the interest rate make gross earnings on government debt :math:`\frac{\bar b}{R_t(s_t)}` fully ensure the gross-of-gross-interest-payments government budget against fluctuations in government expenditures
+   - fluctuations in the interest rate make gross earnings on government debt :math:`\frac{\bar b}{R_t(s_t)}` fully insure the gross-of-gross-interest-payments government budget against fluctuations in government expenditures

    - the state variable :math:`x` in a recursive representation of a Ramsey plan is a time-invariant function of the Markov state for :math:`t \geq 0`